Sam Seder

-Early life
+Early life and education

-Seder was born to a Jewish family in New York City, and raised in Worcester, Massachusetts.
-One of three children, his father, J. Robert Seder, is a well-known lawyer in Worcester.
+Seder was born on November 28, 1966, in New York City, to a Jewish family, and raised in Worcester, Massachusetts, and is the oldest of three children.
+His father, J. Robert Seder, is a lawyer in Worcester.
 Seder earned a Bachelor of Arts degree in Religious Studies from Connecticut College and enrolled at Boston University School of Law.
-He later dropped out to pursue a career in comedy.
+Disillusioned by the school's commercialized culture, he dropped out of studying law to pursue a career in comedy.
+Seder became involved in the Boston comedy scene, associating with Janeane Garofalo, David Cross, Marc Maron and Sarah Silverman, whom he dated.
+These connections were used in his first film, Who's the Caboose?, which then led to Seder's appearances on comedy TV shows.